 Don’t make coupons prominent

-When people see a “Enter coupon code here” field, they feel less special.
+When people see an “Enter coupon code here” field, they feel less special.
 “How come I don’t have one?”
 Many go to Google to find a coupon; many never return.
 Leaving the site in search for coupons is a common reason for shopping cart abandonment.

 So this is not a good idea:

 Instead, have a text link saying “Got a coupon?” or something similar, and clicking on the link makes an input field – like the one above – appear.
-Text links are not visually very prominent, so less people will pay attention to them.
+Text links are not visually very prominent, so fewer people will pay attention to them.
 Customers who already have a coupon code will be looking for a way to enter it – so unless you hid it really well, they will find it and will be able to apply their coupon code.

-Remind Them About The Good Stuff: Shipping, Returns and Security
+Remind Them About The Good Stuff: Shipping, Returns, and Security

 When will they get the goods?
 How much is the shipping, is it free?
 Will the transaction be secure?
 Remind people.